gin0115/pinkcrab_function_constructors/_strings/translateWith.md

  $function ($haystack): string

 examplePartial: >
- // Creates the Closure to repalce foo with bar and hi with hello
+ // Creates the Closure to replace foo with bar and hi with hello

  $replace = Strings\translateWith(['foo' => 'bar', 'hi' => 'hello']);